frkatona/PSU_Cluster_JobExample/readme.md

 ## Usage

-0. Request an account on the Roar Collab HPC with the o[online form](https://accounts.aci.ics.psu.edu/users/) (it will request persmission from your PI)
+0. Request an account on the Roar Collab HPC with the [online form](https://accounts.aci.ics.psu.edu/users/) (it will request persmission from your PI)
 1. Go to the  ([RCPortal page](https://rcportal.hpc.psu.edu/pun/sys/dashboard/)) and log in with your PSU credentials
 2. In the taskbar, click on "Jobs" and then "Job Composer"
 3. In the "Jobs" window, click "Edit Files" and upload the .csv, .py, and .sh files (can drag and drop but there is no warning of overwriting existing files, so be careful)